mackenziewritescode/mern-app/README.md

 export const updatePost = (id, updatedPost) => axios.patch(`${postUrl}/${id}`, updatedPost);
 ```
 This is imported as `api.updatePost` in postsActions.js, which contains the Redux actions for Posts.
-This is where asyncronous requests are made to the API, such as:
+This is where asyncronous requests are made to the API and actions are dispatched, such as:
 ```
 export const updatePost = (id, post) => async (dispatch) => {
   try {